aaronbloomfield/ics/hws/hw-buffer.md

 - Your final binary should be called `shellcode_test` -- we are going to execute it, so please name it correctly.

-Your final compilation lines for this part might look like:
+Your final compilation lines for this part might look like the following.
+This would go into your Makefile (remember to indent each line of a target).

 ```
-...
+nasm -g -f elf64 -o shellcode.o shellcode.s
+gcc -g -m64 -c shellcode_test.c
+gcc -g -no-pie -m64 -o shellcode_test shellcode.o shellcode_test.o
 ```

 Where to start?

 - First, get the C++ code (from above) properly compiling with some assembly code -- you can adapt the vecsum example from the [first